sanfinity-Iot/openremote/Tutorial:-Open-Weather-API-using-HTTP-Agent.md

 * A running Open Remote instance (this tutorial assumes `https://localhost`)
 * A free API key for the [Open Weather Map](https://openweathermap.org/) API

+## Create the Agent
 1. Login to the manager UI (`https://localhost/` `admin/secret`)
-2. Navigate to the Assets page and click the `+` at the top of the Asset list on the left to add an Agent or Asset.
+1. Navigate to the Assets page and click the `+` at the top of the Asset list on the left to add an Agent or Asset.
-3. In the dialog do the following:
+1. In the dialog do the following:
    * Name: `HTTP API Agent`
    * Select the agent from the list: `HTTP Agent`
    * Confirm with `Add`
-4. The agent is now created with pre-configured attributes.
+1. The agent is now created with pre-configured attributes.
 We will set some of those to establish the connection:
    * Base URI: `https://api.openweathermap.org/data/2.5/` (Don't forget to send the value by clicking the send button on the right or pressing Enter)
    * Request query parameters: `{"appid": ["YOUR_API_KEY"]}` (Input the API key from you openweathermap account)

 You now have a basic HTTP API protocol ready to be linked to by asset attributes.

 In the next step we will need the Asset ID of this agent, so copy that from the URL now. e.g. `501p87wK1bhf6Dh2M5ZQZj` if URL is: `https://localhost/main/#!assets/false/501p87wK1bhf6Dh2M5ZQZj`

-## Setting up an agent link
+## Create the weather asset
 Now we will create a weather asset where we show the temperature and humidity in Rotterdam that we collect using the OpenWeatherMap API.
-1. Click the '+' to add an asset:
+1. Click the `+` to add an asset:
    * Name: `Weather Rotterdam`
    * Select the asset type from the list: `Weather Asset`
    * Confirm with `Add`
 The weather asset will now appear in the list as a child of the `HTTP API Agent`.
 You can change its parent if you wish.

+## Add the Agent Links
-2. Go to the edit mode by clicking the toggle at the top of the asset page.
+1. Go to the edit mode by clicking the toggle at the top of the asset page.
 In the edit mode you can modify the attributes of an asset and set configuration items.
-3. First we will set up the humidity value:
+1. First we will set up the humidity value:
-   * Uncollapse the `humidity` attribute
+   * Expand the `humidity` attribute
-   * Click `Add configuration item` and select and add `agent link`.
+   * Click `Add configuration item` and select and add `Agent link`.
-   * Paste the following in the text area:
+   * Paste the following in the text area and replace the `id` with the agent `id` from above:
 ```
 {
-  "type": "HttpClientAgentLink",
+  "type": "HttpAgentLink",
   "id": "501p87wK1bhf6Dh2M5ZQZj",
   "queryParameters": {
     "q": [